kurtobando/docker-util/README.md

     - Create/use an SQLite database file (defaults to `./docker_logs.db`).
     - Start collecting logs from all running containers.
     - **Start a web server on `http://localhost:9123`.
 Open this URL in your browser to view logs.**
+    - **Use the search box at the top of the page to filter log messages by text content.**

     **Options:**
     *   `--dbpath <path>`: Specifies the path for the SQLite database file.